 - O2, Aviva and British Gas discounts

-To provide care for the physical and mental health needs of offenders in line with professional, contractual and company requirements.
+- To provide care for the physical and mental health needs of detainees in line with professional, contractual and company requirements.

-- Provide health and social care to offenders to ensure a professional service is delivered in line with professional, contractual and company standards, including security instructions.
+- Provide health and social care to detainees to ensure a professional service is delivered in line with professional, contractual and company standards, including security instructions.

 - Undertake assessments of detainees to identify physical and mental health needs and determine the appropriate level of intervention, care and management.